 Issues of gender and class ignited nineteenth-century debate in the context of suffrage movements, culture, immigration, health and many other concerns.
 Using a wide array of primary source documents--serials, books, manuscripts, diaries, reports, and visuals--this archive focuses on issues at the intersection of gender and class from the late-eighteenth century to the era of suffrage in the early-twentieth century, all through a transnational perspective, with deep information on European and North American movements.

 This digital collection has been produced in association with the Perdita Project based at the University of Warwick and Nottingham Trent University.
 "Perdita" means "lost woman" and the aim of the Project has been to identify and describe all manner of manuscript writing by early modern women who were “lost” because their writing exists only in manuscript form.
 Includes complete facsimile images of over 230 manuscripts written or compiled by women living in the British Isles during the 16th and 17th centuries.
 Contents include account books, advice, culinary writing, meditation, travel writing, and verse.

 This resource brings together hundreds of accounts by women of their travels across the globe from the early 19th century to the late 20th century.
-Students and researchers will find sources covering a variety of topics including: architecture; art; British Empire; climate; customs; exploration; family life; housing; industry; language; monuments; mountains; natural history; politics and diplomacy; race; religion; science; shopping; war.
-A wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
+Sources cover many topics and a wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
 The resource includes a slideshow with hundreds of items of visual material, including postcards, sketches and photographs.
 The sources can also be used to examine the variety of motivations for travel including tourism, work, exploration, missionary work and pilgrimages.
 They also show the diverse range of women who travelled.